-~// Site area (Ha) 0.7
+Site area (Ha) 0.7

 Approximate dwelling yield 27

-The site is a former nursery located adjacent to Scotch Orchard Primary School.
-The site comprises of the
+The site is a former nursery located within a primarily residential area

 adjacent to Scotch Orchard Primary School.
 The site comprises of the vacant nursery building which is located at the centre of the site and mature trees and vegetation within the site boundaries.
 To the north east the site adjoins an area of open space including a children's play area.